AAS Nursing Degree (RN) Program

 - Successful completion of at least 3 science courses, which must include a Biology and a Chemistry course.

-- Test of Essential Academic Skills (TEAS V)
+- Test of Essential Academic Skills (TEAS VI)

-- The TEAS V is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.
+- The TEAS VI is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.

 - Applicants will be admitted on the basis of meeting the minimum requirements for entry and their TEAS test scores.